lamproae/docker-raspberry-pi-cross-compiler/README.md

 To force a command to run inside the container (in case of a name clash with a built-in command), use `--` before the command.

 ### Built-in commands

+`rpxc install-debian package packages...`

+Install native (x64) packages into the rpxc image.

+eg. `rpxc install-debian cmake`

+`rpxc install-raspbian package packages...`

+Install raspbian (armhf) development packages from the raspbian repositorires into the rpxc image.
+These will be available for use with your rpxc builds.

+eg. `rpxc install-debian cmake`

+`rpxc install-debian package packages...`

 `rpxc update-image`